haveachin/infrared/README.md

 </details>

 ## Prometheus exporter
 The built-in prometheus exporter can be used to view metrics about infrareds operation.
 When the command line flag `-enable-prometheus` is enabled it will bind to `:9100` by default, if you would like to use another port or use an application like [node_exporter](https://github.com/prometheus/node_exporter) that also uses port 9100 on the same machine you can change the port with the `-prometheus-bind` command line flag, example: `-prometheus-bind=":9070"`.
 It is recommended to firewall the prometheus exporter with an application like *ufw* or *iptables* to make it only accessible by your own Prometheus instance.
 ### Prometheus configuration:
 Example prometheus.yml configuration:
-*Replace *infrared-exporter-hostname* with your fqdn or ip and replace *port* with your chosen port(default is 9100).
 ```yaml
 scrape_configs:
   - job_name: infrared